- Getting Started: Architect WordPress Theme Documentation

 - Secondly, MySQL version 5.6 or greater OR MariaDB version 10.0 or greater

-Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached official End Of Life and as such may expose your site to security vulnerabilities.
+Note: If you are in a legacy environment with only older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached the official End Of Life and as such, may expose your site to security vulnerabilities.
 So, we on the Architect theme documentation recommend and support the latest version

 Ask for it #